 You will receive an email from My Esri with the authorization number and information about the next steps to authorize the licenses.
 Optionally, you can click Export: PDF or Excel to save the authorization numbers to a file.
 You can also see the authorization number by clicking the View Authorizations side tab and clicking Details for the relevant product.

-Optionally, after 45 minutes, you can create a provisioning file.
-A provisioning file writes the authorization number or numbers to a file with the extension .prvc.
-During the authorization process, you can use the provisioning file to bypass most of the steps in the software authorization process.
+Optionally, after 45 minutes, you can create a license file.
+A license file writes the authorization number or numbers to a file with the extension .prvc.
+During the authorization process, you can use the license file to bypass most of the steps in the software authorization process.

-If individual software users authorize their own Single Use licenses, they can all use the same .prvc file.
+If individual software users authorize their own Single Use licenses, they can all use the same license file.
 My Esri tracks which authorization numbers have been used and which are available.

 After converting Named User licenses, you may need to revoke license assignments that were previously made in ArcGIS Online.
 Suppose that all 30 ArcGIS Pro Advanced licenses in this example were previously assigned to Named Users in the ArcGIS Online organization.
 Because 10 of those licenses have now been converted to Single Use, 10 Named Users in the organization must have their licenses revoked.